samanehghaempanah/hello-world/README.md

 # hello-world
-This repositore is containing my ideas and projects
+This repository is containing my ideas and projects